Azure/Enterprise-Scale-for-AVS/terraform/modules/avs_test_deploy_logstash_syslog_filter/readme.md

-# Deploy a Photon test VM to a new DHCP enabled T1 and network segment
+# Deploy a pair of logstash VM's and configure AVS custom syslog filtering

 ## Table of contents